~ Roman Monographs ~ Aqueducts · part IV · |

 the spelling AQUA refers to Latin names of the aqueducts, while ACQUA refers to Italian ones

-Despite some restoration work was required from time to time, the ancient aqueducts worked rather well until AD 537.
-Then, during the last Gothic war, the barbarians who sieged Rome, i.e. the Ostrogoths, led by Vitiges, damaged them in order to cut off the city's water supply, as can be read in an account by historian Procopius:
+Despite some restoration work was required from time to time, the ancient aqueducts worked rather well until the Gothic War (535-553), fought by the Ostrogoths and the Byzantines.
+Over those years, Rome was taken several times by both factions (see timeline below); during the sieges, the aqueducts were deliberately damaged in order to cut off the city's water supply, as can be read in an account by historian Procopius, which refers to the long yet unsuccessful attack led by the Ostrogothic king Vitiges from 537 to 538:

-According to the last remark, also the defenders might have used to clot the water tunnels, so to prevent the enemies from using them as passages for reaching the city.
-The number of fourteen can be explained by counting the main branches as individual aqueducts.
+According to the last remark of the passage, also the defenders might have clotted the water tunnels, to prevent the enemies from using them as passages for reaching the city; during the siege of Naples, the Byzantine soldiers led by Belisarius had actually crept into the city through an aqueduct.
+The number of fourteen aqueducts, instead, might be due to the inclusion of some main branches in the count.

 During the Middle Ages, the lack of availability of running water, due to the poor skills in hydraulic engineering, to the political unsteadiness and to further damages caused by wars, was one of the main causes for the city's regression: its population, which during the early imperial age had grown well over 1 million inhabitants, dropped to only 30,000 already after the siege by the Goths.